Lake Cheko

 Lake Cheko (Чеко) is a small freshwater lake in Siberia, near the Podkamennaya Tunguska River, in what is now the Evenkiysky District of the Krasnoyarsk Krai.

+It is primarily known for its proposed relationship with the 1908 Tunguska event.

 Dimensions and environs

 Lake Cheko is a small bowl-shaped lake.
 It is about 500 m long, 300 m wide and 50 m deep.

-In the lake flows the Kimchu River (Russian: кимчу), which flows into the Chunya River (Russian: Чуня), which in turn flows into the Podkamennaya Tunguska.
+In the lake flows the Kimchu River (Russian: Кимчу), which flows into the Chunya River (Russian: Чуня), which in turn flows into the Podkamennaya Tunguska.

-Possible relation to the Tunguska event

 Lake Cheko is roughly 8 km north-northwest of the epicenter of the Tunguska event.
 The lake is inside the blast zone, and in the probable direction of whatever caused the Tunguska event.

-It has been connected by some scientists to the Tunguska event and they postulate the lake was created by a chunk of the exploding meteorite that struck the ground.
-In 2017, that theory was disputed by Russian scientists by proving that the lake is older, possibly even much older, than the Tunguska Event.